French planes pound Islamist camps in north Mali desert

 They are providing training, logistical and intelligence support, but have ruled out sending their own ground troops.

-"It's important that we cooperate to help participating countries set up the African-led International Support Mission to Mali," said Biden, who meets Hollande in Paris on Monday.

-The United States has contributed air transport and logistics support to armed forces arriving in Bamako.

-Malian Foreign Minister Tieman Coulibaly welcomed the success of France's military operation and added his voice to those urging the former colonial power not to scale back its mission.
+Malian Foreign Minister Tieman Coulibaly welcomed the success of France's military operation but added his voice to those urging the former colonial power not to scale back its mission.

 "Faced with hardened fighters whose arsenals must be destroyed, we want this mission to continue.
 Especially as the aerial dimension is very important," he told France's Journal Du Dimanche newspaper.